contivero/cstuff/README.md

-**Avoid function macros**: one serious problem with them is that if a parameter appears more than once in the definition, and the argument used includes an expression with side effects, those side effects occur more than once, resulting in a subtle bug.
+**Avoid function macros**: one serious problem with them is that if a parameter appears more than once in the definition, and the argument used includes an expression with side effects, those side effects occur more than once, resulting in a subtle bug:
 ```C
 #define islower(c) ((c) >= 'a' && <= 'z')
 ...